 And just like any other product, you’ll find that some are better quality than others too.
 But you’ll probably want to start off with a wire crate at home and then move onto a wooden or fabric for traveling if need be later on in time.

-TIP: Always go for a crate that you know is going to be around 3x bigger than your dog.
+TIP: Always go for a crate that gives your dog at least 4 inches of spaece all around.
 It’s better to get it too big than too small and if you find that you need to make things cozier, then you can always add some additional padding inside.

 If you’re one of the smart ones and already have a crate or just bought a crate from the list above then its time to get into preparing the crate in the right way.